Parthsadaria/Parthsadaria/README.md

 -------------

 * 🔭 I'm currently learning Python, C, C++, HTML, CSS, and JavaScript.
-* 🤝 I'm looking to collaborate on innovative projects that push the boundaries of AI and machine learning.
 * 📫 Reach me at [My Email](mailto:parth160508@gmail.com).

 **My Projects**